 Protect Our Winters Carpool Parking

-We have partnered with Protect Our Winters (POW) to offer free premium parking to guests who carpool to the resort with three or more occupants per vehicle on weekends and holidays.
-The POW Carpool Parking area will also be available as paid parking for non-carpool vehicles, with all spaces available on a first come, first served basis.
+We have partnered with Protect Our Winters (POW) to offer free premium parking to guests who carpool to the resort with three or more occupants per vehicle.
+The POW Carpool Parking area will be available on a first come, first served basis.
 The POW Parking program aligns with the resort’s mission to reduce its carbon footprint, raise awareness about how transportation contributes to climate change, and promote carpooling and efficient transportation within the region.

 POW Parking Details